Equipment for Martinis

 Using a strainer, which should fit snugly over the top of a mixing glass, or a slotted spoon, strain the martini into your chilled Eva Solo glass.
 Strain any remaining mixture into a ‘sidecar’ if you’re feeling swish, or a mini-carafe if not!

-Now for the all important lemon twist, it’s the ultimate way to add citrus notes to a martini:
+Now for the all-important lemon twist, it’s the ultimate way to add citrus notes to martinis:

 1. Use a small knife to remove a 1″ piece of peel, including some of the white pith.